MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-peers-and-list.md

 ---
 title: bitsadmin peers and list
-description: Reference topic for the bitsadmin peers and list command, which lists all peers. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the bitsadmin peers and list command, which lists all peers. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article